jimktrains/prrplsattiny20/README.md

 stable clock on the μC, but it was significantly easier for me to switch to a more forgiving line coding.

+There also needs to be at least a 20 symbol pause between frames sent.
+I think this has to do with how I decode the frame, but it deserves to be looked at.

 (The visualization is from PulseView/sigrok.
 I wrote a custom protocol decoder to help me debug.)